001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 An adaptive system may achieve stronger outcomes while consuming disproportionately more computation.

-PS therefore treats quality and compute jointly.
+APS therefore treats quality and compute jointly.

 ---

 ## 20. What Would Falsify the Hypothesis?

-PS should not be constructed so that every outcome can be interpreted as success.
+APS should not be constructed so that every outcome can be interpreted as success.

 Evidence against the usefulness of the mechanism would include: